 I can well imagine being pampered after a day of exploring the surrounding environs and enjoying a mud bath followed by a massage.
 I have yet to have a mud bath, but I can't think of a better place to experience that while viewing the Alps off to the right side of Sirmione and hearing the lapping waves of the aqua tinged waters hitting the shores on both sides of this scenic peninsula.

 Desenzano del Garda

-This is the town not far away from Sirmione and also located on Lake Garda where my husband stayed while visiting a winery just a stone's throw away which was the reason for his being in that beautiful part of Italy.
+This is the town not far away from Sirmione and also located on Lake Garda where my husband stayed while visiting a winery just a stone's throw away.
+That was the reason for his being in that beautiful part of Italy.

 Mixed among all of the modern amenities like hotels, shops and cafes are historic villas, churches, a cathedral, a castle and a harbor filled with all types of watercraft.

 Exploring Lake Garda (Tells much about the area all around the lake.)

 If my dream comes true and I get to stay either in Desenzano del Garda or Sirmione some day for precious vacation time, I would definitely like to take some ferry rides around Lake Garda to see some of the other towns located around the shoreline and perhaps spend some time in each one.